Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 During your teenage years, daily routines are fairly structured in that your school day and extra-curricular activities are pretty much laid out for you.

 With studies, extra-curricular activities and social life, it can be difficult for teenagers to achieve a balance.
-But a good time management plan can help with that.
+But a good plan can help with that.

 ~ Easy to plan